pvasek/kudu-wiki/Azure-Web-App-sandbox.md

 - SQL Reporting framework: requires the site to run in Basic or higher
 - EVOPDF: See http://www.evopdf.com/azure-html-to-pdf-converter.aspx for vendor solution
+- Telerik reporting: requires the site to run in Basic or higher.
+More info [here](http://www.telerik.com/forums/out-of-memory-in-azure-websites#yDA-ydAnBEOF0qKbHljCvw)

 Other scenarios that are not supported: